 Shadows are a great way to add realism to your games.
 However, dynamic (realtime) shadows, can come with a significant runtime performance cost.
 For a more performant way of adding static shadows to your scene.
 See Lightmaps.

 The PlayCanvas engine implements a shadowing algorithm called shadow mapping.
 It is completely cross-platform and so is guaranteed to work on both mobile and the desktop.
-Furthermore, shadows are free for everybody to use - you don't need a Pro account to make your game look great.

 By default, shadow casting is disabled in PlayCanvas.
 You have to explicitly enable it yourself.
 Fortunately, enabling shadows is easy.
 First of all, identify which lights in your scene you want to cast shadows.
 Select the lights in the Hierarchy to edit their properties in the Inspector panel.
 Every light has a 'Cast Shadows' option.
 Simply check this option for the light to generate shadows for shadow casting graphical objects in your scene.